Frequently Asked Questions

 Where does your funding come from?

 The Trust Project must cover its own costs through fundraising.
-We are funded by Craig Newmark Philanthropies, Google, the Democracy Fund, the John S. and James L. Knight Foundation, and the Markkula Foundation.
+We thank our individual donors as well as Craig Newmark Philanthropies, Google, the Democracy Fund, Meta, Microsoft, the John S. and James L. Knight Foundation and the Markkula Foundation for their support over time.
 The Trust Project’s initial funder was Craig Newmark, founder of craigslist.
-Google was an early financial supporter as well.
 The consortium was initially incubated at the Markkula Center for Applied Ethics.

 What role do technology companies play?

-Richard Gingras, vice president for news at Google, said, “The Trust Project’s required disclosures and clear definitions should help the public – and Google’s systems – recognize and value quality journalism.”
-The three technology companies also consult Lehrman and the Trust Project consortium for advice on elevating accurate, dependable news in search and social media.
+Richard Gingras, former vice president for news at Google, said, “The Trust Project’s required disclosures and clear definitions should help the public – and Google’s systems – recognize and value quality journalism.”
+Major technology companies also consult Lehrman and the Trust Project consortium for advice on elevating accurate, dependable news in search and social media.

 For Newsroom Managers